j-smith3/SQL_Server_Coursework/README.md

 The databases used in all assignments can be installed from the scripts found in the Database Creation Scripts folder.

-The SQL Server Coursework folder contains the lab instructions and the scripts submitted as my graded assignment.
+The SQL Server Coursework folder contains each lab's instructions and the scripts submitted as my graded assignment.